Rurutia1027/rust-playground/tutorial-6/docs/0-Ethereum.md

+# Understand Beacon(as in Beacon Chain)

+The **Beacon Chain** is the core chain of Ethereum's **proof-of-stake(PoS)** network.
+It manages and coordinates validators, staking and consensus.
+Unlike the older **proof-of-work (PoW)** chain, the Beacon Chain does not handle user transactions or smart contracts; instead it focuse on:

+- Validating blocks.
+- Ensuring the integrity of the network.
+- Managing validator roles and rewards.

+Take the Beacon Chain as the **brain** of Ethereum's **PoS** system, orchestrating the entire blockchain.

+# Understand Withdrawals

+In the Ethereum **PoS** contex, **withdrawals** refer to the proces of withdrawing funds from a validator account.
+Validators are participants who stake ETH to secure the network.
+Over time, they may wish to:

+- Withdraw **staking rewards** earned for validating transactions.

+- Fully exit and withdraw their entire staked ETH.

 # Understand ERC-20 Token Standard

 ERC-20 is a **fungible token standard** on the Etherum blockchain.
 Tokens created using ERC-20 are interchangeable, meaning each token is identical to another.
 This standard defines six mandatory functions (e.g., transfer, balanceOf) and optional metadata(e.g., name, symbol).
 ERC-20 simplifies token creation, enables interoprability, and is widely used for cryptocurrencies, utility tokens, and stablecoins.